alecpowell18/kube-connect-to-ccloud/confluent-operator/docker-image/CONNECT_IMAGE.md

 # Creating custom Docker image to include additional connectors

-How to create a docker image for custom connectors?
+How to create a Docker image for custom connectors?

 This guide describes how to add custom connectors into a Kubernetes Confluent Operator deployment.
 Confluent Operator automatically packages and deploys the following connectors when it deploys Confluent Connect and Connect workers: